dd - convert and copy a file

 Table: ASCII to IBM EBCDIC Conversion

-If no if= operand is specified, the standard input will be used.
+If no if= operand is specified, the standard input shall be used.
 See the INPUT FILES section.

 The input file can be any file type.

-The following environment variables affect the execution of dd:
+The following environment variables shall affect the execution of dd:

-- Determine the locale for the interpretation of sequences of bytes of text data as characters (for example, single- as opposed to multi-byte characters in arguments and input files), the classification of characters as upper- or lower-case, and the mapping of characters from one case to the other.
+- Determine the locale for the interpretation of sequences of bytes of text data as characters (for example, single-byte as opposed to multi-byte characters in arguments and input files), the classification of characters as uppercase or lowercase, and the mapping of characters from one case to the other.

 - Determine the locale that should be used to affect the format and contents of diagnostic messages written to standard error and informative messages written to standard output.

-For SIGINT, the dd utility will write status information to standard error before exiting.
-It will take the standard action for all other signals; see the ASYNCHRONOUS EVENTS section in Utility Description Defaults
+For SIGINT, the dd utility shall interrupt its current processing, write status information to standard error, and exit as though terminated by SIGINT.
+It shall take the standard action for all other signals; see the ASYNCHRONOUS EVENTS section in Utility Description Defaults.

-If no of= operand is specified, the standard output will be used.
+If no of= operand is specified, the standard output shall be used.
 The nature of the output depends on the operands selected.

 A partial input block is one for which read() returned less than the input block size.
 A partial output block is one that was written with fewer bytes than specified by the output block size.